ASD-Blueprint/ASD-Blueprint-for-Secure-Cloud/content/en/security-and-governance/system-security-plan/personnel-security.md

 All template text refers to a typical implementation of a system built using the Blueprint, and includes reference to organisational policies, processes and technical configurations to be implemented in addition to the technical controls that may be configured using guidance in the Blueprint.
 Any implementation implied by the below should not be considered as prescriptive as to how organisations must scope, build, document, or assess a system.

-When completing the below template, organisations should insert and update information where relevant to ensure it accurately represents their approach to security documentation within their organisation.
+When completing the below template, organisations should insert and update information where relevant to ensure it accurately represents their approach to cybersecurity documentation within their organisation.
 When complete, remove any instructional boxes throughout.

 {{% /alert %}}